piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 **NOTICE**

 > If you not define the **type** attribute for an argument, the XmlFileLoader will try evaluate the value of this argument
-> to the php value, so for e.g. true will be evaluated to the boolean type and not as string containing the "true".
+> to the php value, so e.g. true will be evaluated to the boolean type and not as string containing the "true".
 You
 > can always cancel this behaviour by defining the attribute **type** with the value **string**.

 And here is an example of each argument: